Published in the Minneapolis Sunday Tribune September 10, 1911

 Tours to the Garden.
 Following the closure of the State Fair where Eloise maintained an exhibit, the following was also printed with this article:

-During the remainder of the season Miss Bulter will have no regular days for conducting parties through the garden.
-However, those wishing to see the Garden may set a time by telephone to suit convenience.
+Miss Butler will conduct parties through the wild garden in Glenwood Park.
+Those wishing to see the place may set a time by telephone to suit convenience.
 Phone N.W.
-Colfax 1689.
+Colfax 1689..

 1. Here she is referring to botanist Asa Gray of Harvard.